selabs-ur1/doodle/README.md

 # DLC : Fuzzing, A/B and Canary Testing

+As part of the Devops course at [ESIR](https://esir.univ-rennes1.fr/), we have been asked to make a tutorial on different testing techniques such as *fuzzing*, *A/B testing* and *canary testing*.
+This tutorial is applied on the project [doodle](https://github.com/selabs-ur1/doodle). \
+To install doodle, please follow [these instructions](https://github.com/selabs-ur1/doodle#readme).

 ## Fuzzing

+**Fuzzing** is a automated testing technique consisting in injecting false or random data as input to programs and monitoring such programs for errors (crashes, failing built-in code assertions, or potential memory leaks).

 [here](fuzz-tuto.md) is our documented fuzzing tutorial.

 ## A/B Testing

+**A/B testing** is a testing technique which purpose is to determine which version from two versions of a same application are the most appealing to the users.
+[here](Readme_AB_Testing.md) is our documented fuzzing tutorial.

 ## Canary Testing